Mid-infrared Laser Sources

 Lead Salt Lasers

-Lead salt lasers need to be operated at cryogenic temperatures (normally well below 200 K, particularly for the longer wavelengths).
+Unfortunately, the small bandgap energy also leads a substantial formal excitation of carriers at room temperature.
+Therefore, lead salt lasers generally need to be operated at cryogenic temperatures (normally well below 200 K, particularly for the longer wavelengths).
 They produce only low power levels (typically of the order of 1 mW), and their wall-plug efficiency is very low compared with that of shorter-wavelength laser diodes.
 Wavelength tuning over a few nanometers is normally possible via the device temperature.

-Doped Insulator Lasers
+Doped Insulator Bulk Lasers

 - Fe2+:ZnSe lasers can emit at 3.7–5.1 μm.